CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Proof of Theorem

-Note that $t_n$ are non constant absorbing polynomials.
-We are going to use the $t_n$ to reduce $p$-COLOR to $\CSAT(\algA)$ in subexponential time.
-For this let $G= (V,E)$ be an undirected graph.
+We are next going to use the circuits $t_n$ to reduce $p$-COLOR to $\CSAT(\algA)$ in subexponential time.
+For this let $G = (V,E)$ be an undirected graph.
 We are going to model the vertices $v\in V$ by terms $h_v := h(\bar x_v)$, where $h$ is the polynomial defined above, and $\bar x_v$ is a tuple of distinct variables (different for every $v$).
 By construction of $h$, the image of $h_v$ is in $[0]_\rho$, and the projection of $h_v$ to $M$ is surjective.